salman3k1/next-firebase-auth/README.md

 - Run `npm install` at the root.
 - Run `npm run build-service-worker` to build the service worker.
 The built file will be saved inside the public folder.
 - Run `npm run dev` to spin up the dev server.
+- Other scripts can be referenced under the `package.json` file's scripts section.

 ## Reference